-Hello my friends!
-The daffodils and tulips are in bloom, spring is in the air, and I have a fun Black Wash Wood tutorial to share with you today!
-This is perfect for anyone who isn’t into using stain, but wants a stained look.
-By applying a black paint wash, you can give your wood furniture a dark rich tone – while still showing off some beautiful grain!
+Hello, my friends!
+I have a fun Black Wash Wood tutorial to share with you today!
+This is perfect for anyone who isn’t into using stain but wants a stained look.
+By applying a simple black paint wash, you can give your wood furniture a rich dark tone – while still showing off some beautiful grain!

 Here’s what I started with.
 This little side table is a piece from my own home.

 I was eager to get started so I unscrewed the top and then remembered to take a before pic with my phone.
 Not the best pic but you get the idea.
 I’ve had this table for over 15 years and still love the shape and style, but I wanted a more rustic look without the cherry finish.

 This post contains affiliate links to products I use.
 You can see my full disclosure here.

 - Wood Table